"What would you do if you knew you couldn't fail?"

 How to Win the Respect of Others

 Your perspective or views will change as you grow old and mature.
 But your priority should remain the same – to love God and one another.
 The greatest achievement (or ambition) that you can pursue is to lead others to do the same.
+How to win the respect of others:

 1. Live a quiet life